-*If you decided to purchase the Peloton treadmill (or bike!) be use the code RBTZJU to get $100 worth of accessories!
+*If you decided to purchase the Peloton treadmill (or bike!) be use the code SMPC9C to get $100 worth of accessories!

-A few months ago we finally got the Peloton treadmill.
+A few months ago we finally got the Peloton tread.
 We had been debating this decision for months prior to purchasing it.
-If this is you, I hope this post help answer the big question – “Is the Peloton worth it?” with this Peloton tread review!
+If this is you, I hope this post help answer the big question – “Is the Peloton worth it?” with this review!

 When they released the Peloton tread and all of the treadmill classes, I was so excited!
 I’m much more a runner (I’ve run a handful of marathons including Boston and countless half marathons, 5Ks and everything in between) so I was pumped to try out their tread workouts.